ibm-cloud-architecture/ibm-cloud-stencils/README.md

    IBM Stencils should now be available in the embedded categories in the left panel.

-3. Groups are implemented as draw.io containers.
+3. Groups (boxes) are implemented as draw.io containers.

 </details>